 - On a regular basis, he writes and lectures on family law subjects; he is a General and Consultant Editor of various legal textbooks (e.g. Butterworths Family Law Service; Halsbury's Laws) and a co-author of the regular series of Financial Updates published in Jordan's Family Law; he frequently speaks at conferences, both at home and abroad; he is also a Fellow of the Institute of Advanced Legal Studies.

-- He is a Fellow of the International Academy of Matrimonial Lawyers.
+- He is a Fellow of the International Academy of Family Lawyers.

-- He has trained as a collaborative lawyer and is member of both Collaborative Family Law and Collaborative Solutions.
+- He has trained as a collaborative lawyer and is member of both Collaborative Family Law and Creative Divorce.

 - He has a MBA in Legal Practice and was Managing Partner of Charles Russell LLP between 1999 and 2007.

 - Since its inception in 2012, he has been centrally involved in family law arbitration.
-As one of the first arbitrators, he suggested setting up the Forum of Family Arbitrators for all similarly qualified and has been elected as the Forum's first Chair for over 4 years remaining on the Institute of Family Law Arbitrators Advisory Committee.
+As one of the first arbitrators, he suggested setting up the Forum of Family Arbitrators for all similarly qualified and was the Forum's first Chair for over 4 years remaining on the Institute of Family Law Arbitrators Advisory Committee.